Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

+\textbf{On the tails of the NGG process}: We now examine the behavior of $1 - G(y)$, as $y$ approaches the right endpoint, ${y^*} = \sup\{y: G(y) < 1\}$.
+Recall that both $G \sim \text{NGG}(M, \tau, D, G_0)$ and $G_0$ are supported over the same set, and thus the right endpoints of $G$ and $G_0$ coincide.
+Following the standard convention in extreme value analysis, we focus on the right tail, but all claims below apply to the left tail with minor adjustments.

-Here, $S$ is a $D$-stable subordinator, that is, $\texttt{k} = \texttt{d} = 0$ and $\nu(\dif u) = D / \Gamma(1-D) u^{-1-D}$, for $u > 0$, where $\Gamma(z) = \int_0^{\infty} u^{z - 1} \exp(-u)\, \dif u$ is the gamma function.
-The stable process representation in \eqref{reppyp} is an immediate consequence of \citet[][Proposition~6]{pitman1997}. \end{example} \textbf{On the tails of the Pitman--Yor process}: The tails of the Dirichlet process are much lighter than those of the centering distribution, with probability one, a fact that can be shown using the representation from Example~\ref{dp}. \begin{theorem}[Tails of PYP$(0, M, G_0)$] Let $G(y)$ be the distribution of a $DP(M, G_0)$ process, {with non-atomic $G_0$}.
+The tails of the Dirichlet process are much lighter than those of the centering distribution, with probability one, a fact that can be shown using the subordinator representation in~\ref{repdp}.
+Theorem~\ref{tailsdp} is well known since \cite{doss1982}, it formalizes the latter claim, and it is only included here for completeness. \begin{theorem}[Tails of $\NGG$ in $\mathcal{D}$] Let $G(y)$ be the distribution of a $\NGG(M, \tau, D, G_0)$ process with $(M, \tau, D) \in \mathcal{N}$ and {with non-atomic $G_0$}.
 Then,

-with $g_s(t) = \exp\{-s\log|\log t|/t\}$ and $h_r(t) = \exp\{- 1 / (t |\log t|^{r})\}$ for $0 < t < 1$. \end{theorem} \begin{proof} See \cite{doss1982} or \citet[][Theorem~4.22]{ghosal2017}. \end{proof}
+with $g_r(t) = \exp\{-r\log|\log t|/t\}$ and $h_r(t) = \exp\{- 1 / (t |\log t|^{r})\}$, for $0 < t < 1$. \end{theorem} \begin{proof} See \cite{doss1982} or \citet[][Theorem~4.22]{ghosal2017}. \end{proof}